The eponymous subject. The real Vince in a real life situationThe Real Vince Poynter

 In my late teens I resigned my job and at one point had spent every penny I had.
 I even owed my future wife £50 - She won't ever get it back.
 I'm still married and have been for millions of years.
 We soon got the four bedroom detached house on a suburban housing estate in a sought after village in a green and pleasant valley about twenty miles from where I was born.
 All very local.
 Except going to work daily in London used to take me two hours each way.

-If you feel you can stomach the expanded version why not drop your cursor over the button named autobiography, where you will find a foreward and first chapter.
-Plus an article about my story onboard a transatlantic trip on the QE2 cruise liner in 2002 for your delectation.
+If you feel you can stomach the expanded version why not drop your cursor over the button named autobiography, where you will find a handful of fully completed chapters.
+Plus a few stories about some of the things I have experienced in my life.

-Or click the buttons below to see why I am at the centre of the universe, some Poynter history, what my top likes are in various fields or the one that showcases my formal work life.
+Also you can scroll below to see some Poynter history, click the link to see what my top likes are in various fields or even the one that showcases my formal work life.

 First Published: Version 1.00 in Oct 2003